Our People

 Undergraduate Research Assistant she/her/hers

-Pauline is from Spring, Texas and is a third-year Public Health major on the pre-med track, serving as treasurer for the Women of Color in Healthcare Association.
+Pauline is from Spring, Texas and is a fourth-year Public Health major on the pre-med track, serving as treasurer for the Women of Color in Healthcare Association.
 She is interested in biostatistics, informatics, epidemiology, programming, and DEI.
 Outside of the lab, she enjoys video games, music, baking, volleyball, and painting.

 Xansa Patri